erantanen/prime-search/README.md

  - moduls is used at 2,3,5 rotations
  - a list is built
  - sqrt is ran against list
- - output of list
+ - output of list (unfinished list)

 **
 Todo:
  - major makefile clean
  - adjust linklist to make smaller
- - adjust printing so it does not scroll off of page (silly tweek)
+ - build threads
+ - seperate list and work layered division